bjpop/gurita/docs/scatter.rst

 Scatter
 *******

-Scatter plots show the relationship between two numerical features as a scatter of data points.
+Scatter plots show the relationship between two features as a scatter of data points.

 .. code-block:: bash

     hatch scatter <arguments>

+When one of the two features being compared is a categorical value the scatter plot is similar to :doc:`strip plot <strip/>`.

 Scatter plots are based on Seaborn's `relplot <https://seaborn.pydata.org/generated/seaborn.relplot.html/>`_ library function, using the ``kind="scatter"`` option.